-C. Tier 3 Stakeholder Group Deliberation Process.
+C. Tier 3 Stakeholder Group Deliberation Elevation Process.

-Any stakeholder may raise an issue to the SG for purposes of addressing unresolved concerns material to implementation of the Plan or to the status of the ORVs.
-Prior to SG deliberation, that concern shall be summarized in writing, together with an explanation of any "competing views" on the issue and the efforts to date to resolve the matter.
-Data pertinent to the SG's deliberations shall be summarized or compiled.
-The deliberation process shall be triggered by submitting a written request, accompanied by the above materials, for the SG to convene a meeting (or add an agenda item to a previously set meeting).
-The SG shall address such issue in accordance with its Governance protocols in Part VI.I.
+Any stakeholder may elevate raise an issue to the Stakeholder GroupSG for purposes of addressing unresolved concerns material to implementation of the Plan or to the status of the ORVs.
+Prior to elevationSG deliberation, that concern shall be summarized in writing, together with an explanation of any "competing views" on the issue and the efforts to date to resolve the matter.
+Data pertinent to the Stakeholder Group'sSG's deliberations shall be summarized or compiled.
+Elevation The deliberation process shall be triggered by submitting a written request, accompanied by the above materials, for the Stakeholder GroupSG to convene a meeting (or add an agenda item to a previously set meeting).
+The Stakeholder GroupSG shall address such issue in accordance with its Governance protocols in Part VI.I.